 But what if a negative review makes patently false assertions?
 Or maybe an online poster complains that your business committed fraud in its advertisement of services?
 What if a poster claims they had a bad experience, but never even visited your business at all?
 And what if they aren’t going to voluntarily take down their post?

 For starters, it’s important to remember the difference between opinions and facts.
 A customer has the right to tell the world that they didn’t like your business–a right that is protected by the First Amendment to the U.S. Constitution.
 They have a right to say that your food was terrible or that the service you provided wasn’t up to their expectations.
-However, the law does not recognize any value in false statements of fact.
+However, business law does not recognize any value in false statements of fact.

 Accordingly, should a person express a negative opinion about your business, that’s protected free speech.
 However, making a false factual assertion about your business, service, or product may not be.